Bullying, abuse and suicide at Tauranga Hospital, RNZ investigation reveals

 A number of other staff had since come forward saying they felt bullied, ignored and in some cases had been sacked after speaking out.

-She said she remembered a staff member tampering with her patient notes.

-No matter how many times I raised bullying issues, no matter what I raised, nothing was ever actioned," Shaw said.

-The Bay of Plenty DHB chief executive Helen Mason said the suicides were devastating.
+Bay of Plenty DHB chief executive Helen Mason told RNZ the suicides were devastating.

-"These have been distressing events for all involved; for the families and also for friends and work colleagues," Mason told RNZ.

 Where to get help: